microsoft-healthcare-madison/team/okrs-2021-jan.md

 ## Subscriptions in R4 + R5

-* P0: Subscriptions R5 is "ready to ballot at any time"
+* P0 (0.9): Subscriptions R5 is "ready to ballot at any time"

-   * Apply feedback from September 2020 Connectathon
+   * (1.0) Apply feedback from September 2020 Connectathon

-   * Complete documentation TODOs on existing areas of the spec including error discovery and recovery
+   * (1.0) Complete documentation TODOs on existing areas of the spec including error discovery and recovery

-   * Update resources to FMM 2/3 and ensure build passes.
+   * (0.75) Update resources to FMM 2/3 and ensure build passes.

-* P1: Define an approach to requesting Graphs when creating a FHIR Subscription
+* P1 (0.3): Define an approach to requesting Graphs when creating a FHIR Subscription

-* P1: Host a deep-dive discussion with (at least) Carequality and two EHR vendors determine whether a new channel type is required to meet CMS encounter notification requirements
+* P1 (0.0): Host a deep-dive discussion with (at least) Carequality and two EHR vendors determine whether a new channel type is required to meet CMS encounter notification requirements

-* P1: Subscriptions "R4 Back-port IG" ballots in the January ballot cycle (ballot opens Dec 11)
+* P1 (1.0): Subscriptions "R4 Back-port IG" ballots in the January ballot cycle (ballot opens Dec 11)

-* P3: Add support for 'error' scenarios to subscriptions.argo.run system.
+* P3 (0.0): Add support for 'error' scenarios to subscriptions.argo.run system.

-  * Missing event / out-of-order delivery.
+  * (0.0) Missing event / out-of-order delivery.

-  * Sending error state to client.
+  * (0.0) Sending error state to client.

-* P1: Maintain the Argonaut Encounters IG with changes from the specifications.
+* P1 (1.0): Maintain the Argonaut Encounters IG with changes from the specifications.

-* P0: Presentation, demos, and Let's Build content ready for DevDays
+* P0 (1.0): Presentation, demos, and Let's Build content ready for DevDays

-   * P3: Consider Push Notification routing for inclusion in DevDays demo
+   * P3 (1.0): Consider Push Notification routing for inclusion in DevDays demo

+### Not previously captured

+* P1 (1.0): Update reference system to support backport IG

+* P1 (1.0): Update reference system to support websocket changes for testing (prior to Connectathon)

 ## SMART Health Cards Framework